-If the school decides to evaluate the student, the school must complete the initial evaluation and the resulting report no later than 45 school days from the day the school receives a parent's written consent to evaluate the student.
-However, if the student is absent from school during the evaluation period for three or more school days, the evaluation period must be extended by the number of school days equal to the number of school days that the student is absent.
+If the district decides to evaluate the student, it must complete the student's initial evaluation and evaluation report no later than 45 school days from the day it receives a parent's written consent.
+However, if the student is absent from school during the evaluation period for three or more school days, the evaluation period will be extended by the number of school days equal to the number of school days that the student is absent.

-There is an exception to the 45 school day timeline.
-If the school receives a parent's consent for the initial evaluation at least 35 but less than 45 school days before the last instructional day of the school year, the school must complete the written report and provide a copy of the report to the parent by June 30 of that year.
-However, if the student is absent from school for three or more days during the evaluation period, the June 30th due date no longer applies.
+There is an exception to the 45-school-day timeline.
+If the district receives a parent's consent for the initial evaluation at least 35 but less than 45 school days before the last instructional day of the school year, it must complete the written report and provide a copy of the report to the parent by June 30 of that year.
+However, if the student is absent from school for three or more days during the evaluation period, the June 30 due date no longer applies.
 Instead, the general timeline of 45 school days plus extensions for absences of three or more days will apply.

-Upon completion, the school must give you a copy of the evaluation report at no cost.
+Upon completing the evaluation, the district must give the parent a copy of the evaluation report at no cost.